 Explore the Experience: Becoming a Business AdministratorMay 6, 2019

+One of the key responsibilities of an IT Security professional is to participate in the crafting of security policies to govern the data and network of their company, and then to enforce those policies.
 IT Security is also about people.
-One of the key responsibilities of an IT Security professional is to participate in the crafting of security policies to govern the data and network of their company, and then to enforce those policies.
-Any current security specialist will tell you that the hardest segment of their network to manage is the segment between the keyboard and the back of the chair, namely the user.
+Any current security specialist will tell you that the hardest segment of their network to manage is between the keyboard and the back of the chair, namely the user.

 Users are not predictable or consistent.
-Given the same set of circumstances, they may take different actions at different times.
+Given the same set of circumstances, people may take different actions at different times.
 They may remember the company security policies.
-They may not.
-As such, one of the most important skill sets for an IT Security professional is the ability to work encouragingly and productively with people, most of whom are making the security specialist’s life harder.
+Or, they may not.
+One of the most important skill sets for an IT Security professional is the ability to work encouragingly and productively with people, most of whom are making the security specialist’s life harder.

-As an example, ransomware is one of the most rampant cybercrimes being perpetrated today.
-The bad-actor sends out emails to unsuspecting recipients.
-The emails, called “phishing” emails, are disguised to look like they come from a trustworthy sender, but a closer examination of the sender’s URL reveals that it isn’t from who it says it’s from.
+For example, one of the most common threats to a company’s security can start with a simple e-mail sent to an unsuspecting recipient.
+These emails, called “phishing” emails, are disguised to look like they come from a trustworthy sender, but a closer examination of the sender’s URL reveals that it isn’t from who it says it’s from.
 The email encourages the recipient to click a link or open an attachment.
-When they do, the bad-actor has the access needed to either corrupt, encrypt, or outright steal all of the data on the recipient’s hard drives.
+When they do, the hacker then has the access needed to either corrupt, encrypt, or outright steal all of the data on the recipient’s hard drives.

-Working with people to help them practice safer computing is a big part of your day as a Security IT professional.
+Working with people to help them understand common threats and practice safer computing is a big part of your role as a Security IT professional.

-A Day in the Life: The Technology Skills Needed are Extensive
+A Day in the Life: Keeping Networks Secure

 Your deeper magic lies in your knowledge of all the communication protocols that computers use to establish and conduct communication with each other.
 Starting with basic transport control protocols and internetworking protocols (TCP/IP) you’ll learn about a wide array of protocols that enable, facilitate, control, and also protect data communications.
 You’ll come to view data as a tangible thing that moves from place to place and then rests in storage awaiting the next transport request.
 You’ll learn how to protect that data whether its in transit or at rest.